 This resource aims to develop understanding across the profession of health inequalities and how to take action to ensure equality and equity, and that the profession is meeting the needs of the populations we serve.

 Please see our glossary for definitions of key terms that are used throughout this guidance.

 What are health inequalities?

-“Health inequalities are avoidable, unfair systematic differences in health between different groups of people.
+“Health inequalities are avoidable, unfair and systematic differences in health between different groups of people.
 There are many kinds of health inequality, and many ways in which the term is used.
-It is therefore useful to be clear on which measure is unequally distributed, and between which people” (The King’s Fund, 2020)
+This means that when we talk about “health inequality”, it is useful to be clear on which measure is unequally distributed, and between which people”.
+(The King’s Fund, 2022).

 What does it mean?